breadboard-ai/breadboard/DEVELOPING.md

 ```

-## Starting a new project
+## Creating a new package

-To start a new project:
+To create a new package:

 :one: Copy a template project as a new directory under `packages`.
 For example, if the name of your new prototyping project is `awesome-ai-game`, you would run something like this: